Skip to content

 This reveals that “casual,” “work” and “sale” are common descriptors.
 Also note that most of these results are targeted at men, whereas the keyword “tops” is skewed towards women.
 These little details can be used to refine keyword clusters and ensure the right keywords are added to the right groups.

-What are the benefits and is keyword clustering it worth it?
+What are the Benefits and is Keyword Clustering Worth it?

 There’s no doubt that keyword clustering can be a time-intensive activity.